 How to Choose a Gift for Your Clients

-When choosing a gift for your client, try choosing something that is thoughtful, useful, and also a reflection of you.
-Chances are the couple who booked you because something about you resonated with them.
+When choosing a gift for your client, try choosing something thoughtful, useful, and also a reflection of you.
+Chances are the individual who booked you because something about you resonated with them.
 This is an opportunity to strengthen that connection.

 Our favorite wedding gift was a pizza kit with two personal pizza pans from our friends Steve and Sara.
-We both loved pizza (who doesn’t?), although at the time it wasn’t something that was super meaningful to our relationship.
+We both loved pizza (who doesn’t?), although at the time it wasn’t super meaningful to our relationship.
 But it was something we could do together.
-We really enjoyed making those first pizzas, and it became something we’ve done almost every Friday night since we’ve got married.
-(As a fun side note, Steve and Sara’s wedding would become the first of our wedding photography career!)
+We really enjoyed making those first pizzas, and it became something we’ve done almost every Friday night since we got married.

-We’ve started giving our clients a personal pizza kit as a booking gift largely because of this experience.
-It’s become a symbol of our relationship, and something that we frequently share about on social media or when we’re spending time with our clients.
+When we were wedding photographers, we started giving our clients a personal pizza kit as a booking gift largely because of this experience.
+It’s become a symbol of our relationship and something that we frequently share on social media or when we’re spending time with our clients.
 (For those of you who follow us on Instagram, you know we love pizza and wine.)
-We’re trying to share with our clients that excitement around building traditions together.
+We’re trying to share with our clients the excitement of building traditions together.

 Here are a few things to think about when giving a gift:

-2. Does it share something about you in a meaningful way?
+- Does it share something about you in a meaningful way?
 Does it make sense coming from you?
-If you couldn’t keep a cactus alive in the desert, then maybe a plant isn’t the most meaningful gift… unless it’s with a note that says: I hope your marriage survives longer than the plants in my house.
+If you couldn’t keep a cactus alive in the desert, then maybe a plant isn’t the most meaningful gift… unless it’s with a note that says: I hope your business survives longer than the plants in my house.
 Just kidding, that’s a terrible idea.

-3. Will it resonate with your ideal client?
-And will it be appreciated by both the bride AND groom?
+- Will it resonate with your ideal client?
+If you’re serving more than one individual, will it be appreciated by both?
 Is it something that they will potentially bring up with friends or family?

 Your gift doesn’t need to be expensive!
 It just needs to be meaningful.
 Something like a handwritten note can go a long way.
-If you’re one of those people who needs a “rule,” consider spending about 5% of the total cost of the wedding collection.
+If you’re one of those people who needs a “rule,” consider spending about 5% of the total cost of your service.

 When to Give Gifts

 We recommend giving a few gifts throughout the process instead of one big gift.
 It requires a bit more effort on your part, but it’s an opportunity to cultivate the relationship throughout the process.
-How much more trust will you build by being intentional throughout the process instead of just showing up for the consult and wedding?
+How much more trust will you build by being intentional throughout the process instead of just showing up for the inquiry and closing?

 Using your client experience “map” is a great way to figure out when to send gifts.
-We generally send something to our clients after they book, after their engagement session, about two months before their wedding (around sending their pre-wedding questionnaire), and then after the wedding.
-Show up when they’re not expecting it.
+As wedding photographers, we would generally send something to our clients after they book, after their engagement session, about two months before their wedding (around sending their pre-wedding questionnaire), and then after the wedding.

-We’ll send an Artifact Uprising handcrafted wood calendar that features photos from the engagement session since we primarily shoot film, and the tactile experience of photography is important to us and our client.
-There are no watermarks on the photos, nor is our logo engraved anywhere on the calendar.
-But we know that people hear about us because family members will email about getting one for themselves, and friends will occasionally comment about it on the wedding day.
+Previously, we would also send an Artifact Uprising handcrafted wood calendar that featured photos from the engagement session since we primarily shot film.
+There were no watermarks on the photos, nor was our logo engraved anywhere on the calendar.
+But we knew people heard about us because family members would email about getting one for themselves, and friends occasionally commented about it on the wedding day.

-You know you’re onto something when you start hearing about it from the friends and family of the couple.
+You know you’re onto something when you start hearing about it from your client’s friends and family.

 Whether you’re personally gifting or gifting from your business, the same concepts apply.
 You’re seeking to show gratitude and share in someone’s joy.
 And when you gift well from your business, you have the potential to cultivate something beyond a working relationship.